heeplr/rpi-cookstrap/README.md

 would set: ```RPI_BOOTSTRAP_PLUGINS=( "raspbian_download" "wifi" )```

 Plugins reside in **RPI_PLUGINDIR**.
-They all provide a set of functions prefixed by rpi_ and their name (bold ones are non-optional):
+They all provide a set of functions prefixed by rpi_ and their name (bold ones are mandatory):

 * ***_prerun()** - runs before anything is done (before download etc.) Will halt execution when failing.
 * *_postrun() - runs after all plugins are done (cleaning up etc.)